lovish20/EngineeringChallenge/README.md

 - Open the terminal/command prompt and navigate to the classFiles directory in the TakeHomeTest folder using the command:
-    - For Mac: cd TakeHomeTest/classFiles
-    - For Windows: cd TakeHomeTest\classFiles

     - To run the program execute the following commands given below:
         - For Mac: